 We do also offer, you know, as a file system again, NFS, CIFS, your traditional file systems that you see everywhere, but we also offer AFP for those cases where you do have a Macintosh native network as well as iSCSI, and as far as our data services are concerned, compression, inline deduplication, snapshotting.
 We do have multi-level caching.
 We can implement read caching and write logging for increased performance of your storage.

-We do manage everything via storage pool.
+We do manage everything via a storage pool.
 We offer thin provisioning so things can dynamically grow.
 The writable SnapClones, just to revisit them quickly, very important feature, very effective feature, getting access to data or providing access to data at a prior point in time, something that, you know, is not always the easiest to do.
 SnapClones are readable and writable and completely independent of your production data as we need them to be.
-And again, we’ve also talked encryption, AES 256 LUKS encryption at rest, and we can also support encryption in flight.
+And again, we’ve also talked about encryption, AES 256 LUKS encryption at rest, and we can also support encryption in flight.

 SoftNAS Cloud NAS Overview

 So just to talk about the different product offerings, we do have SoftNAS Cloud NAS, the product that we illustrated in the demo.
 SoftNAS is an enterprise-grade cloud NAS filer.
-It does support both on-premises implementation and public file implementation (i.e. AWS hybrid cloud) and we also have SoftNAS for Storage Providers for those that want to actually host the SoftNAS and provide manage services in storage through SoftNAS to their end users.
+It does support both on-premises implementation and public file implementation (i.e. AWS hybrid cloud) and we also have SoftNAS for Storage Providers for those that want to host the SoftNAS and provide managed services in storage through SoftNAS to their end-users.
 If you have any questions on either one of these, specifically want to dive into what we offer for service providers, again, definitely reach out and let us know.
 We’d very much enjoy talking about that.

 We also have a fantastic white paper that we co-developed with AWS where you can learn more about how SoftNAS Cloud NAS architecture works in conjunction with AWS hybrid cloud architecture.
-If you do have more questions, you have any specific AWS hybrid cloud use cases that you think SoftNAS might be able to help you with, please feel free to contact us.
+If you do have more questions, or you have any specific AWS hybrid cloud use cases that you think SoftNAS might be able to help you with, please feel free to contact us.